Improved conformalized quantile regression: Introduction

 \subsection{Paper outline}

-The remainder of this Section does a brief recap on ICP and quantile regression (QR).
+The remainder of this Section does a brief recap on ICP and quantile regression (QR) since the contribution is grounded on it.
 Section \ref{sec2} summarizes conformalized quantile regression (CQR) as described in (Romano et al., 2019) \cite{11}.
-Section \ref{sec3} introduces our modified version of CQR.
-Section \ref{sec4} extensively compare PIs and marginal coverage of different strategies.
+Section \ref{sec3} introduces our improved version of CQR for tabular data named improved conformalized quantile regression (ICQR).
+Section \ref{sec4} extensively compare PIs width and coverage of CQR and ICQR on open datasets and discusses the results.
 Finally, Section \ref{sec5} draws the main points and findings of this research, and addresses shortcomings.